ShivangiGauri/SGPA-and-CGPA-Calculator/README.md

       CGPA = Total grade points achieved throughout all semesters / Total credits taken in all semesters.

 # Files
-README.md :
-SourceCode.cpp :
+The project consist of the following files :
+1. README.md : The readme file with instructions and information about the project.
+2. SourceCode.cpp : The C++ file containing the implementation of the Calculator.

 # How To Use
 You can download the sourcecode and run it on CodeBlocks or any other favored IDE.

 # Compatibility
-Reminder : The header is not part of the C++ standard and is specific to GCC (GNU Compiler Collection).
+The header is not part of the C++ standard and is specific to GCC (GNU Compiler Collection).